axians/microservicebus-tutorial/Day_2_Read_telegrams_from_sensors_and_send_to_cloud.md

 ## Read and parse telegrams from serial port

 1. To read and distinguish each telegram on the serial port we need a Wireless M-Bbus Service.
 Open your already created Flow and add an **enQube Wireless MBus Reader** from the Inbound section of the toolbox to your canvas.
 2. Open the **enQube Wireless MBus Reader** Service property window and set the *Node* property to the name of your Node.
+Give it a *Name* such as "wmbusReader".
 Click the *Static Properties" tab and make sure the properties are set as below

 | Property | Value |
 |-------|--------|